rayburgemeestre/msxsaver/README.md

 - `cf-2700_basic-bios1.rom` - MSX1 system
 - `games.txt` - List of games that I confirmed to work with this emulator.
-- `gomsx*` - The 64bit precompiled binary, should run on any 64bit Linux.
+- `gomsx*` - The 64bit precompiled binary, should run on at least Ubuntu 18.04 64bit Linux.
+If it does not run on your system, please compile it with instructions in the Compiling section and replace the `gomsx` binary with the one you compiled yourself.
 - `Monaco_Linux-Powerline.ttf` - Font I use for printing which rom is active.
 - `README.md` - This file
 - `roms/` - Directory that contains all the games referred to by `games.txt`